dannybwee/newservercode/README.md

 Step 4: once the database connection is configured. run the application by typing "node app.js"

-Step 5: open up postmat
+Step 5: open up postman
         Some sample features and post/delete/get requests:

     Required Features: